hokema/hokema_socket_api_proxy/README.md

 `score` A positive score means successful recognition, zero means no word is detected, negative score is en error code:

-* `-11` Timeout: Processing took longer than 2 s and was aborted.
+* `-13` Timeout: Processing took longer than 2 s and was aborted.
+* `-11` Speech packets of new words arrived before last word was finished.
-* `-13` Recognition error: Something real bad happened and recogniser needs to be restarted.
+* `-4` Something real bad happened and recogniser needs to be restarted.
+* `-3` Word not in dictionary
 * A positive score means a successful recognition and analysis and returns the score a bunch of metadata like gender and age guesses and very experimental error analytics:

 ```